1 verdict, then 6 police killings across America in 24 hours

-1 of12 Hazel Bryant is embraced after addressing a crowd with her anger at the Columbus Police over the shooting of her niece, Ma’Khia Bryant, Tuesday, April 20, 2021, near Legion Lane on the east side of Columbus, Ohio.
-(Brooke LaValley/Columbus Dispatch via AP) Brooke LaValley/AP Show More Show Less

-2 of12 Kirk Rivers leads a group of demonstrators as they block Ehringhaus Street, a main retail avenue in Elizabeth City, N.C., Friday, April 23, 2021, as they demand after a fatal shooting that body camera video be released by the Pasquotank Sheriff's office.
-Andrew Brown Jr., a 42-year-old Black man from Elizabeth City, N.C., was shot to death Wednesday by one or more deputy sheriffs trying to serve drug-related search and arrest warrants.
-(Robert Willett/The News & Observer via AP) Robert Willett/AP Show More Show Less 3 of12

-4 of12 Protesters march in downtown Columbus, Ohio, Tuesday, April 20, 2021.
-Police shot and killed a teenage girl Tuesday afternoon in Columbus just as the verdict was being announced in the trial for the killing of George Floyd.
-Police showed bodycam footage Tuesday night at a news conference of the officer shooting the girl, who was Black, as she appeared to attempt to stab two people with a knife.
-(Adam Cairns/The Columbus Dispatch via AP) Adam Cairns/AP Show More Show Less

-5 of12 Demonstrators take part in a protest in downtown Columbus, Ohio, Wednesday night, April 21, 2021, over the fatal shooting a day earlier by police of 16-year-old Ma'Khia Bryant.
-(Barbara J. Perenic/The Columbus Dispatch via AP) Barbara J. Perenic/AP Show More Show Less 6 of12

-8 of12 In this image taken from video, Quentin Jackson, regional director for the National Black Caucus of Local Elected Officials, addresses protesters blocking Business U.S. 17 in Elizabeth City, N.C., on Thursday, April 22, 2021.
-The crowd was demanding that authorities release body camera footage showing the fatal officer-involved shooting of Andrew Brown Jr. the day before.
-Allen G. Breed/AP Show More Show Less 9 of12
+5 of15 A group of women from Colorado and North Carolina react while paying respects to George Floyd at a mural at George Floyd Square, Friday, April 23, 2021, in Minneapolis.
+Julio Cortez/AP Show More Show Less 6 of15

-10 of12 In this Wednesday, April 21, 2021, photo, a bullet hole appears in the front wall of Michael Gordon's home in Elizabeth City, N.C.
+7 of15 In this Wednesday, April 21, 2021, photo, a bullet hole appears in the front wall of Michael Gordon's home in Elizabeth City, N.C.
 Gordon says officers who were firing at a fleeing Aaron Brown Jr. hit his house.
 The bullet passed through two walls before landing on a kitchen counter.
 Allen G. Breed/AP Show More Show Less

-11 of12 A group of women from Colorado and North Carolina react while paying respects to George Floyd at a mural at George Floyd Square, Friday, April 23, 2021, in Minneapolis.
-Julio Cortez/AP Show More Show Less
+8 of15 Hazel Bryant is embraced after addressing a crowd with her anger at the Columbus Police over the shooting of her niece, Ma’Khia Bryant, Tuesday, April 20, 2021, near Legion Lane on the east side of Columbus, Ohio.
+(Brooke LaValley/Columbus Dispatch via AP) Brooke LaValley/AP Show More Show Less 9 of15

+10 of15 A police officer blocks Ehringhaus Street as demonstrators march through the busy retail district, Thursday, April 22, 2021, Elizabeth City, N.C., in reaction to the death of Andrew Brown Jr., who was shot and killed by a Pasquotank County Deputy Sheriff earlier in the week..
+(Robert Willett/The News & Observer via AP) Robert Willett/AP Show More Show Less

+11 of15 Demonstrators take part in a protest in downtown Columbus, Ohio, Wednesday night, April 21, 2021, over the fatal shooting a day earlier by police of 16-year-old Ma'Khia Bryant.
+(Barbara J. Perenic/The Columbus Dispatch via AP) Barbara J. Perenic/AP Show More Show Less 12 of15

+14 of15 In this image taken from video, Quentin Jackson, regional director for the National Black Caucus of Local Elected Officials, addresses protesters blocking Business U.S. 17 in Elizabeth City, N.C., on Thursday, April 22, 2021.
+The crowd was demanding that authorities release body camera footage showing the fatal officer-involved shooting of Andrew Brown Jr. the day before.
+Allen G. Breed/AP Show More Show Less

 Even as the Derek Chauvin case was fresh in memory — the reading of the verdict in a Minneapolis courtroom, the shackling of the former police officer, the jubilation at what many saw as justice in the death of George Floyd — even then, blood flowed on America’s streets.